-Renting here is more complicated and expensive than other cities—but it's not impossible to figure out, if you plan ahead and do some homework.
-You should also be aware that the New York State Legislature recently passed major reforms that give NYC tenants a big break.
-You'd be wise to brush up on the changes, so a prospective landlord doesn't try to take advantage of you.
+NYC is also more expensive than other cities—however, the New York State Legislature passed major reforms that give NYC tenants a break, for example, capping security deposits at the equivalent of one month's rent—so no more asking for a security deposit plus last month's rent.
+Application fees are also capped—they are now $20.
+You'd be wise to brush up on the changes, so a landlord doesn't try to take advantage of you.

 Here are the top five reasons the apartment hunt is different in the Naked City.